 1B-3.
 CoC's Strategy to Solicit/Consider Opinions on Preventing and Ending Homelessness.
-NOFO Section V.B.1.a.(3) Describe in the field below how your CoC: 1. solicited and considered opinions from a broad array of organizations and individuals that have knowledge of homelessness, or an interest in preventing and ending homelessness; 2. communicated information during public meetings or other forums your CoC uses to solicit public information; 3. ensured effective communication and access for persons with disabilities, including the availability of accessible electronic formats; and 4. took into consideration information gathered in public meetings or forums to address improvements or new approaches to preventing and ending homelessness. /lime it 0 50
+NOFO Section V.B.1.a.(3) Describe in the field below how your CoC: 1. solicited and considered opinions from a broad array of organizations and individuals that have knowledge of homelessness, or an interest in preventing and ending homelessness; 2. communicated information during public meetings or other forums your CoC uses to solicit public information; 3. ensured effective communication and access for persons with disabilities, including the availability of accessible electronic formats; and 4. took into consideration information gathered in public meetings or forums to address improvements or new approaches to preventing and ending homelessness.

-FY2023 CoC Application Page 5 09/11/2023 CoC packet 9 15 23 - Page 59 of 259
+• FY2023 CoC Application Page 5 09/01/2023

-1) Our CoC's strategic and youth plans are updated via public convenings and workgroups that incorporate ideas from partners involved in preventing and ending homelessness.
+Our CoC's strategic and youth plans are updated via public convenings and workgroups that incorporate ideas from partners involved in preventing and ending homelessness.
 The 2022 update of A Place to Call Home, our strategic framework that articulates our community's vision for making sure everyone has a place to call home, includes goals tailored to all populations.
 Goals are aligned with broader community work.
 Community Shelter Board, the UFA, facilitated system discussions and partner and community listening sessions where almost 150 individuals provided input.
 Since then, the CoC has expanded community outreach, further engaging with hospitals, government, grassroots entities, people with lived experience, and volunteers serving unsheltered adults.
 The Citizens Advisory Council, individuals with lived experience, meet monthly to advise the CoC, participate in feedback sessions, attend system trainings and evaluate new partner projects.
 Goals for the youth plan are updated with participation from the Youth Action Board (YAB).
-2) During sessions to gather community input.
-CSB presented the current state of homelessness and programming and strategies in place, to create a baseline understanding and to facilitate development of new ideas.
+2. During sessions to gather community input, CSB presented the current state of homelessness and programming and strategies in place, to create a baseline understanding and to facilitate development of new ideas.
 The presentations allowed for targeted discussions of goals and attendees were able to provide input and come up with new ideas and strategies to improve the system of care.
 The CoC used neighborhood meetings as a forum for presenting new information.
-Buildings were accessible to people with disabilities.
-Listening sessions used Zoom as a virtual platform, accessible to people with disabilities.
-Materials are posted on CSB's website in PDF format.
-Feedback from sessions was summarized in overarching goals and strategies.
-Participants rated the strategies and the highest rated were included in the plan.
+3) Feedback from sessions was summarized in overarching goals, and strategies for each goal.
+Participants rated the strategies and those that received a high rating were included in the plan.
+Additional participant suggestions were incorporated into the plan that were deemed to have the highest impact toward preventing and ending homelessness.
 The plan includes outcomes and outputs to measure the progress of our work.
 The final plan was presented to the CoC for approval and will be revisited annually with the intent of updating the strategies to align with the current socio-economic environment.
 The current youth update highlights the voice of the YAB.
 In presenting to local neighborhood groups on new PSH, feedback was incorporated into planning.
 Meetings with volunteers led to a strong outcome in a non-congregated pilot for unsheltered people.
 Meetings with hospitals have resulted in algorithms for client discharge planning.

-1B-4.
 Public Notification for Proposals from Organizations Not Previously Awarded CoC Program Funding.
-NOFO Section V.B.1.a.(4) Describe in the field below how your CoC notified the public: 1. that your CoC will consider project applications from organizations that have not previously received CoC Program funding; 2. about how project applicants must submit their project applications-the process; about how your CoC would determine which project applications it would submit to HUD for funding; and 4. ensured effective communication and access for persons with disabilities, including the availability of accessible electronic formats.
+NOFO Section V.B.1.a.(4) Describe in the field below how your CoC notified the public: that your CoC will consider project applications from organizations that have not previously received CoC Program funding; 2. about how project applicants must submit their project applications-the process; about how your CoC would determine which project applications it would submit to HUD for funding; and ensured effective communication and access for persons with disabilities, including the availability of accessible electronic formats.